esterfrontend/restaurants-server/README.md

 # Restaurants API:

 Restaurants API is a web application that provides users with a restaurants list and their locations.
+Users can edit and delete their account.
 Additionally, users can create, edit, delete restaurants or add them to their favourites list.

 ## Deployed Application: